microsoft/aitour-customizing-microsoft-copilot/session-delivery-resources/declarative-copilot/README.md

 1. Save the file.
 1. Open **env/.env.dev**.
+1. Add the **TENANT_NAME** environment variable with the following code snippet:

+    ```text
+    TENANT_NAME=<tenantname>
+    ```

-1. Update the **TENANT_NAME** environment variable, replace `tenantname` with the name of your tenant.
+1. Replace `<tenantname>` with the name of your tenant.
 1. Save the file.
 1. Navigate to the Teams Toolkit icon on the left in the VS Code toolbar.
 1. Select **Provision** in the lifeycle section.
-1. Press <kbd>F5</kbd> to launch a new browser window.
-1. Wait for the browser to navigate to Copilot for Microsoft 365.
+1. Wait for the process to finish.

+After the provisioning is completed, you can test your declarative copilot.

+In the browser:

+1. Refresh the page.
 1. In Copilot for Microsoft 365 expand the side menu.
 1. Select **Product support**.
 1. Select the conversation starter _Tell me about the Eagle Air_.